sparker888/sparker888-archive/README.md

 ## Use this repository as a Gatsby + Tailwind + twin starter (more soon)

-**Current Status as of September 22, 2021 - the site build is still in progress**
+**Current Status as of September 23, 2021 - the site is still under construction**

 sparker888-tailwindcss-starter a work in progress started 8-18-21 and I plan to have it completed on 10-1-21.